23 Fastest WordPress Themes (With Test Data) 2023

-As you see from our collection above, we used Google’s PageSpeed Insights, Pingdom Tools, GTmetrix and WebPageTest to test each theme.
+As our collection above shows, we used Google’s PageSpeed Insights, Pingdom Tools, GTmetrix and WebPageTest to test each theme.
 There are other tools available but these four are the most reliable.

 If you’re doing your own research, we advise you to use at least two, if not all, tools to make the tests.

 Each uses different servers and locations, drastically affecting the overall performance.

 The tools normally deliver page load time, number of HTTP requests and even recommend improving your website or theme.

 You don’t always need to hire a professional to make a website audit because a page speed tool’s insights can deliver fantastic suggestions for the website’s loading improvement.